nikerla/vc-content/pages/businessfeatures/b2b-ecommerce-platform.md

 					<div class="section-text">
 						<div class="section-t">Corporate account management</div>
 						<div class="section-descr">
-							The flexible architecture that supports company organization structure, combined with sophisticated rules and limitation mechanics creates endless possibilities for setting up a whole spectrum of business scenarios while also customizing the B2B experience for each company.
+							Flexible architecture, combined with sophisticated rules and management features, allows for a whole spectrum of business scenarios, while also customizing the B2B experience for each company.
 						</div>
 					</div>
 				</div>